 By Gabrielle Gasser EBS STAFF

-BIG SKY – The thermometer reads negative six degrees at 6:30 a.m. on a clear morning in Big Sky.
+BIG SKY – The thermometer reads minus 6 F at 6:30 a.m. on a clear morning in Big Sky.
 I stand by my car and stuff my unwilling toes into ski boots alongside my coworker and adventure pal, Mira Brody.
 Though we are wondering what madness prodded us from our warm beds this morning, soon we will witness Lone Mountain cloaked in the glow of a Big Sky sunrise as we ascend the untouched corduroy, and the cold, early morning will be more than worth it.

 In years past, Big Sky Resort has allowed uphill travel on Andesite only while the lifts were spinning.
 This year the resort is switching it up.

-For the first time ever, the resort has begun allowing uphill travel, or alpine touring, in the morning, from 6–8 a.m., before the lifts begin running at 9 a.m.
+For the first time ever, the resort has begun allowing uphill travel, or alpine touring, before the lifts begin running at 9 a.m.
+From 6–8 a.m., skiers were allowed to skin up Hangman’s ski run, a perfect way to get early morning exercise during the COVID-19 pandemic.

-“An early morning uphill route made perfect sense this season as folks are seeking more socially distant outdoor activity,” said Troy Nedved, General Manager of Big Sky Resort.
+“An early morning uphill route made perfect sense this season as folks are seeking more socially distant outdoor activity,” said Troy Nedved, the resort’s general manager.
 “So far, the feedback has been overwhelmingly positive and we plan to continue this option in future seasons.”

 This policy change offers a new way to get your heartrate up before heading back inside to work for the day.
 Though on the particular morning we chose to exercise our new uphill travel privilege, type-two fun may have been a more apt descriptor.

 After getting geared up in the parking lot at the resort, we head over to the base.
 A quick interlude at Vista Hall provides my touring companion the chance to pour some boiling water over her frozen bindings in order to thaw them for use.